Mike: Next up is Joe Commer, Deputy Supreme Commander of the United System Space Force, and Jack’s younger brother.

 Mike: Yes, I can see you know how to talk about this stuff after having been through it.
 But you don’t ever talk this way in Books Four to Six.

 Joe: It just hasn’t come up.
 I’m just maintaining my Deputy Supreme Commander job and I’m really, really involved with my wife.
 There’s still so much Ranna and I have to know about each other.
 And the lovely ending of Nonprofit Chronowar, where you posit that by 2075 we’ll have repaired the earth, where we have telepathic animals and Martian friends who know how to use their Amplified Thought to repair the whole solar system, that was all a sort of symbol of how Ranna and I had become integrated, and were together, and could have an amazing life.
-Initially, neither of us wanted to do more than our first scene in Collapse and Delusion where we’ve time travelled from 2033 to 2038 for Urside’s wedding.
+Initially, neither of us wanted to do more than our first scene in Collapse and Delusion where we’ve time-traveled from 2033 to 2038 for Urside’s wedding.
 So, while I know Ranna’s eager for more work, and I’ve always enjoyed my scenes in the following books, it hasn’t been life or death for us about our roles in these latter novels.

 Mike: I don’t know.
 Ranna said she was resentful in her interview.